-Hardware per outlet can range from $10000 to $30000 depending on your needs (ie, automated kiosks) Furthermore, cloud based POS systems also have a subscription fee of $500 to $3000 per month.
+Hardware per outlet can range from $10,000 to $30,000 depending on your needs ie. automated kiosks.
+Furthermore, cloud-based POS systems may also have subscription fees ranging from $500 to $3000 per month.

 Tips, tricks and challenges

 - The most important performance indicator for POS systems is uptime.
-If your POS system is down at any point in time, you will lose significant amounts of revenue.
+If your POS system is down at any point in time, you can lose significant amounts of revenue.

 - Ask the provider what their SLA (service-level agreement) service promise is.
 Ask them about contingencies when your POS system is down and how they will deal with it and within how long.
 Are there any redundancies?
 Are there any penalties and what are the costs involved for this maintenance service?